Position

 Responsibilities:

-• Maintain and repair lawn care equipment.
+• Maintain and clean lawn care equipment and tools.

 Qualifications